The Cheesecake Factory: Menu

 The Cheesecake Factory dining menu includes steaks, chops, burgers, chicken, seafood, sandwiches, pasta, pizza, soups, and salads in various cuisines.
 In addition to its regular dining menu, the company offers a lower-calorie menu that includes salads, burgers, sandwiches, and small plates.
 The brunch menu is offered on Saturdays and Sundays and includes pancakes, waffles, French toast, and eggs.

-The dessert menu offers 37 cheesecake flavors and cakes, milkshakes, and specialty and ice cream desserts.
+The dessert menu offers various types of cheesecake, as well as other cakes, milkshakes, ice cream, and specialty desserts.
 Per a company spokesperson, the restaurant sells almost 35 million slices of cheesecake annually.

-The more than 250 menu items are all made from scratch to order.
+The more than 250 menu items are all made from scratch to order, except for the cheesecakes which are produced in bakery production facilities and delivered to the restaurants frozen.

 Caloric content

 The Cheesecake Factory has been criticized for featuring large servings of high-calorie and high-fat foods.
 For these reasons, the chain was dubbed the "worst family restaurant in America" for 2010 by Men's Health magazine.
 The average sandwich at the restaurant contains 1,400 calories.
-In 2013, the Center for Science in the Public Interest gave a better understanding toward some of the food found at the Cheesecake Factory, including the "Crispy Chicken Costoletta" that has more calories (2,610) than a 12-piece bucket of fried chicken from KFC and the Cheesecake Factory's "Bistro Shrimp Pasta" dish, which had more calories than any other entrée from a national chain restaurant at 3,120 calories, with 89 grams of saturated fat.
-The United States Department of Agriculture's Center for Nutrition Policy and Promotion states in its dietary guidelines that a typical female adult should consume about 2,000 calories (males 2,500) and no more than 10% of saturated fat per day.
-In an attempt to offer healthier, lower-calorie meal options, the Cheesecake Factory created a "Skinnylicious" menu that features a variety of cocktails, salads, appetizers, and specialty dishes such as lemon-garlic shrimp and grilled salmon.
+In 2013, the Center for Science in the Public Interest noted that the "Crispy Chicken Costoletta" has more calories (2,610) than a 12-piece bucket of fried chicken from KFC, and the Cheesecake Factory's "Bistro Shrimp Pasta" dish had more calories than any other entrée from a national chain restaurant at 3,120 calories, with 89 grams of saturated fat.
+In 2015, the Cheesecake Factory created a "SkinnyLicious" menu that features a variety of cocktails, salads, appetizers, and specialty dishes such as lemon-garlic shrimp and grilled salmon.